cjcolemanx/public-dot/README.md

 out.

-My Polybar, Eww, and Rofi folders contain a lot of stuff from various other repos (that I didn't author) so it can be pretty confusing to parse.
+My Polybar, Eww, and Rofi folders contain a lot of stuff from various other repos (that I didn't author) so it can be pretty confusing to navigate.
 As far as _which_ of those configs I use/wrote, check these files and folders:

 - 'polybar/grayblocks'